-- After your in person interview when you receive a job offer with full compensation details (like signing bonus, stock compensation, healthcare, dental care, eye care, and more).
+- After your in person interview.
+When you receive a job offer with full compensation details (like signing bonus, stock compensation, healthcare, dental care, eye care, and more).

-The time and place your salary negotiation takes place will help to determine how you negotiate politely and what methods to use.
+The time and place your salary negotiation takes place will help determine how you negotiate politely and what methods to use.
 Using varying methods based on the time and place you discuss salary can lead to a higher chance of salary negotiation success.

 Salary Negotiation During a Phone Interview